aditen/hw-cs-sb-classifier/README.md

 Set CUBLAS_WORKSPACE_CONFIG=:4096:8 in your environment - otherwise the experiments throw an error or may be different

 # :ledger: TODOs
-* Minor hyperparameter tweaks, maybe add models to git
+* Check with probs if adding models to git is desired as then he does not need to train them